88th Street station

-The 88th Street station (signed as 88th Street–Boyd Avenue station) is a station on the IND Fulton Street Line of the New York City Subway.
+The 88th Street station (signed as the 88th Street–Boyd Avenue station) is a local station on the IND Fulton Street Line of the New York City Subway.
 Located on Liberty Avenue at 88th Street in Ozone Park, Queens, it is served by the A train at all times.

 History

 88th Street was one of the six stations along Liberty Avenue in Queens, from 80th Street through Ozone Park–Lefferts Boulevard, as well as the current three track elevated structure, built for the BMT Fulton Street Line in 1915 as part of BMT's portion of the Dual Contracts.
 The connection to the BMT was severed on April 26, 1956, and the IND was extended east (railroad south) from Euclid Avenue via a connecting tunnel and new intermediate station at Grant Avenue, with the new service beginning on April 29, 1956.

 The station was completely renovated in 2014.

+As part of its 2025–2029 Capital Program, the MTA has proposed making the station wheelchair-accessible in compliance with the Americans with Disabilities Act of 1990.

 Station layout

 This elevated station, opened on September 25, 1915, has two side platforms and three tracks with the center track not used in revenue service.
+The A train stops here at all times; a shuttle train from Euclid Avenue to Ozone Park–Lefferts Boulevard also serves the station during late nights.
+The station is between Rockaway Boulevard to the east (railroad south) and 80th Street to the west (railroad north).

 Both platforms have beige windscreens for their length and brown canopies with green frames and support columns except for a small section at either ends.
 Station signs display Boyd Avenue, which was the original name of this station.

 The 2015 artwork at this station, MORPHING88, was designed by Haresh Lalvani.

 Exits

 This station's only entrance/exit is an elevated station house below the platforms at the east (railroad south) end.
 Inside fare control, there is one staircase to each platform, a waiting area that allows a free transfer between directions, and a turnstile bank.
 Outside fare control, there is a token booth and two street stairs going down to either eastern corners of 88th Street and Liberty Avenue.

 This station formerly had another entrance/exit at the west (railroad north) end that went down to 86th Street.
-Each platform still has a closed-off staircase to the station house beneath the tracks.
+Each platform still has a closed-off staircase to the station house beneath the tracks, but the station house has no staircases to the street.